peter88213/aeon2yw/docs/usage.md

 Please note that these context menus depend on the currently installed Python version.
 After a major Python update you may need to run the setup program again and renew the registry entries.

-### Launch from novelyst

-If [novelyst](https://peter88213.github.io/novelyst/) is installed, the setup script offers the installation of an *aeon2yw* plugin.
-The plugin adds an *Aeon Timeline 2* submenu to the *novelyst* main menu.
-The submenu has the following entries:

-- Information (compare yWriter and timeline file dates)
-- Update timeline from yWriter
-- Update yWriter from timeline
-- Add or update moon phase data
-- Edit timeline (launch Aeon Timeline 2)

-If you install *novelyst* at a later time, you can always install the plugin afterwards by running the *aeon2yw* setup script again.

 ### Command line usage

 Alternatively, you can